On order preserving and order reversing mappings defined on cones of convex functions: An extended fundamental theorem of affine geometry

 \section{An extended fundamental theorem of affine geometry}

-In the following two sections, we shall discuss representation of fully order preserving mappings defined on the cone ${\rm semn}(X)$ of all extended real-valued lower semicontinuous seminorms on a Banach space $X$.
-Our main approach is to convert a fully order preserving mapping defined on ${\rm semn}(X)$ to a lattice isomorphisms defined on $\mathscr{C}_{{\rm symm},*}(X)$ (the set of all nonempty $w^*$-closed symmetric convex subsets of $X^*$).
-Then by using the generalized fundamental theorem of affine geometry we obtain a linear isomorphism.\\
+In the following two sections, we shall discuss representation of fully order preserving mappings defined on the cone ${\rm semn}(X)$ of all extended real-valued l.s.c. seminorms on a Banach space $X$.
+Our main approach is to convert a fully order preserving mapping defined on ${\rm semn}(X)$ to a lattice isomorphism defined on $\mathscr{C}_{{\rm symm},*}(X)$ (the set of all nonempty $w^*$-closed symmetric convex subsets of $X^*$).
+Then by using the generalized fundamental theorem of affine geometry we obtain a linear isomorphism.